cultofmetatron/peterdecroos-blog/source/_posts/2014-01-06-lets-build-a-backbone-based-framework.markdown

 Last night, I live coded the creation of a demo backbone framework similar in features to Thorax.
-I'm going to walk you through how to show you some of the architectural problems I've solved in contructing a large scale framework.
+I'm going to walk you through how
+I've solved architectural problems in contructing a large scale backbone framework.

 [Fork or watch it here](https://github.com/cultofmetatron/backbone-framework-example)